Charlie-Henry/ModalShift/_posts/2024-06-20-austin-airline-ranking.md

 - Cancelled: 2.0%
 - *The Points Guy* Ranking: #3

 United only offers frequent flights to all of their main US hubs out of AUS.
-United's route network couldn't be more stark of a difference to Allegiant's who offers low-frequency routes to smaller tourist-y airports.
+United's route network couldn't be more stark of a difference to Allegiant's: who offers low-frequency routes to smaller tourist-y airports.

-With a pretty respectable on-time rate but high cancellation rate.
-2 out of every 100 flights being cancelled is fairly high but as they offer multiple flights a day to their hubs, you likely won't have to be waiting around long before you're rebooked.
-United was hit particularly hard last summer with cancellations out of its Newark and Chicago hub mainly due to air traffic control staffing shortages, [which is expected to repeat again this summer](https://simpleflying.com/new-york-flights-reduced-air-traffic-control-shortage/).
+With a pretty respectable on-time rate but high cancellation rate, 2 out of every 100 flights being cancelled is fairly high but as they offer multiple flights a day to their hubs, you likely won't have to be waiting around long before you're rebooked.
+United was hit particularly hard last summer with cancellations out of its Newark and Chicago hub, mainly due to air traffic control staffing shortages, [which are expected to repeat again this summer](https://simpleflying.com/new-york-flights-reduced-air-traffic-control-shortage/).

 ## 6. Southwest Airlines